Is hemp cultivation legal in the UK?

 Hemp.
 Often confused with its intoxicating kin, or what we mostly refer to as cannabis (which is still a class B controlled substance), hemp is actually just one part of the cannabis sativa L. genus.
 For plants to be classed as hemp here in the UK, they must produce less than 0.2% of the psychoactive cannabinoid, known as THC (tetrahydrocannabinol).

-Hemp has a long and fascinating history here in the UK.
+The history of hemp cultivation is both far-reaching and fascinating history here in the UK.
 Way before the prohibition on cannabis that was introduced in the 1920s, hemp was a staple crop that was grown for its strong fibre and nutritious seeds.

-More than a millennium later, in 1533, King Henry VIII passed a for the time, revolutionary law, making hemp cultivation in England compulsory.
-That meant that every farmer had to grow at least a quarter of an acre of hemp for every 60 acres of land under their control.
+This law forced every farmer to grow at least a quarter of an acre of hemp for every 60 acres of land under their control.
 Farmers were even encouraged to pay their taxes in hemp, as the crop was just so valuable.
-Hemp grows faster than cotton, and the fibres produced were of a higher quality.
-This, coupled with its versatility (from clothing to paper, but most importantly to the king – as ropes and sails for his Royal Navy ships and its adaptability to a variety of climates, made hemp an indispensable resource for England.
+Hemp grows faster than cotton, and the fibres produced are of higher quality.
+This, coupled with its versatility, but most importantly to the king – its use as ropes and sails for his Royal Navy ships and its adaptability to a variety of climates, made hemp an indispensable resource for England.

 This is where the confusion comes in, and it's also the main reason why UK hemp farmers are lagging behind their European counterparts.
+UK hemp regulations are convoluted, to say the least.

-UK farmers must destroy both the leaves and the buds (flowers) as soon as they are separated from the harvested plants.
+UK farmers must destroy the leaves and the buds (flowers) as soon as they are separated from the harvested plants.
 The only parts that can be legally collected are the seeds and fibres.

 Why, you ask?